cswclui/katacoda-scenarios-1/mstran-006/step03.md

 `seatsaver.SeatSaverService`

-While is is possible for a gRPC API to publish multiple services, *Seat Saver* publishes only one service, `SeatSaverService`.
+While it is possible for a gRPC API to publish multiple services, *Seat Saver* publishes only one service, `SeatSaverService`.

 **Step 4:** Describe the a remote procedure, `seatsaver.SeatSaverService.GetVenues`.
 This is the gRPC method that gets a list of all the venues in the API.